GlobalLives/globallives/wp-content/plugins/google-sitemap-plugin/readme.txt

 * New: Added ability to add site in google webmaster tools, verificate it and add sitemap file.

 == Upgrade Notice ==

+= V2.8.3 =
+We updated all functionality for wordpress 3.6.1.
+The Ukrainian language file is added to the plugin.

+= V2.8.2 =
+We updated all functionality for wordpress 3.6.
+Function for displaying BWS plugins section placed in a separate file and has own language files.
+Added additional links in activate plugin page.

+= V2.8.1 =
+Added an ability to view and send system information by mail.
+We updated all functionality for wordpress 3.5.2.

 = V2.8 =
 BWS plugins section is updated.